VeriTeknik/sshkeyupdate/README.md

 Please note that for ease of explanation, my public key is in the insert section by default, **delete that line** before proceeding.

 You don't have to include the **ssh-rsa** part for deletion.
 It simply checks if the values you specify are in the line, and deletes the whole line.
-So dont write only **a** to the delete line, it will delete all lines that has the letter **a** in it!
+So don't write only **a** to the delete line, it will delete all lines that has the letter **a** in it!